 The data has remained consistent with a weak manufacturing sector, but not necessarily weakening.
 Weak business spending has been a major factor behind the economy’s subpar growth in recent years.
 Some of the weakness has been tied to depressed energy prices, which have led to a decline in drilling and exploration, but the weakness in investment spending has extended beyond that sector.

-their explanation Housing: Sales of newly built homes declined 7.6% in August after surging the prior month, though the broader trend showed solid momentum in the market for single-family houses.
+Housing: Sales of newly built homes declined 7.6% in August after surging the prior month, though the broader trend showed solid momentum in the market for single-family houses.
 It was the largest one-month drop since September 2015.
 More broadly, through the first eight months of 2016, new-home sales were up 13.3% compared with the same period in 2015.
 New-home sales have accounted for a fairly small slice of U.S. home buying activity, and short-term fluctuations have obscured the underlying trends.

 The U.S. housing market has appeared to slow in recent months, despite continued low borrowing costs.
 Sales of previously owned homes slipped in August for the second straight month, squeezed by tight inventory and higher prices.
 Also, residential building permits and housing starts both fell in August from the prior month.
 Weakness in the multifamily sector has disguised strength this year in single-family home construction.
 Demand for new homes has been robust and the supply has not adequately kept up, which has been a primary theme in the housing sector for quite a while now.